gromgull/cgajs/README.md

-This is a JavaScript implementation of the parser, processor and visualiser for the ESRI Cityengine CGA Grammar language.
+This is a JavaScript implementation of the parser, processor and visualiser for the CGA Shape Grammar language.

-!!!This is work in progress!
+For demo and docs see: https://gromgull.github.io/cgajs/

+Built with:
 * ThreeJS for visualiation
 * PegJS for parsing